-Avoid using rumble strips on shoulders where bicycles are allowed to operate (see Chapter 34).
-When rumble strips are warranted to address a high-crash location or a history of run-off-the-road crashes, and there is a need to accommodate bicycle travel, provide a minimum 3 ft (900 mm) smooth paved area to the outside of the rumble strip as per the Highway Standards.
-The design should be coordinated with and approved by BDE.
+When rumble strips are warranted to address a high-crash location or a history of run-off-theroad crashes, and there is a need to accommodate bicycle travel, provide shoulder width minimums identified in the Facility Selection Table.
+The design should be coordinated with and approved by the Bureau of Design and Environment.

-17-2.01(b) On-Road Bikeways On Shared Urban Roadways
+17-2.02(b) On-Road Bikeways On Shared Urban Roadways

 On a shared roadway facility, bicyclists and motorists share the same travel lanes without a striped separation.
 Minimum cross sections are shown in Figure 17-2C.
-Shared roadways have particular application where physical constraints such as buildings, narrow sidewalks, or environmentally sensitive areas prevent widening a street to provide bike lanes.
+Use the Facility Selection Table to determine appropriate accommodation.

-Wide curb lanes usually are the most effective and efficient means of accommodating bicycle travel in urban roadway sections.
-The width of the lane is the most important factor for allowing vehicles sufficient room to pass a slower-moving bicyclist.
-As speeds increase or as the percentage of truck traffic increases, the width should increase according to the criteria presented in Figure 17-2C.
 Measure the width of the lane from the lane stripe to the joint between the pavement and the gutter.
 If no joint exists, as with monolithic pavement, take the measurement to the face of the curb.
 Bicycles, because of their narrow tires, cannot be expected to be ridden on or near a longitudinal pavement joint because of the potential for catching the wheel in the joint and throwing a rider into traffic.